-For 19 seasons Hunter delivered punishment to opposing NHL teams, but he was far more than just a player who finished his checks and got his stick up.
+For 19 seasons, Hunter delivered punishment to opposing NHL teams, but he was far more than just a player who finished his checks and got his stick up.
 In a career that included stops with the Quebec Nordiques, the Washington Capitals, and the Colorado Avalanche, he achieved an accomplishment in hockey that will stand for all of time.
 Hunter owns a record that will never be eclipsed, and it defines who he was as a player.

 Dale Hunter is the only player in NHL history to have registered over 3,000 penalty minutes and to have scored 1,000 points in his career.
-This will never happen again, and we shall explain why.
+This feat will never happen again, and we shall explain why.

 Waging War in the Province of Quebec

 The Nordiques drafted him in the second round of the 1979 NHL Entry Draft.
 Hunter would remain a distinct face for the franchise for seven straight seasons.
 For those fortunate enough to witness it, the Nordiques of the early to mid 1980s were the perfect blend of grace and physicality.
-The sheer beauty of the three Stastny brothers – Anton, Marian, and Hall of Fame brother Peter – as they glided across the ice, the finesse and scoring ability of Michel Goulet, Real Cloutier, and Marc Tardif, and the bell-weathered goaltending of Dan Bouchard.
-These gentleman represented the artistry of the Nordiques.
+The sheer skill of the three Stastny brothers – Anton, Marian, and Hall of Fame brother Peter – as they glided across the ice, the finesse and scoring ability of Michel Goulet, Real Cloutier, and Marc Tardif, and the bell-weathered goaltending of Dan Bouchard.
+These gentlemen represented the artistry of the Nordiques.

 Then you had a collection of soldiers and gonzo assassins that made playing against Quebec utterly miserable.
 Andre “Moose” Dupont, Wally Weir, Randy Moller, Pat Price, and more.
 The ring leader of these more pugilistic players was undoubtedly Hunter.
 The difference between he and the others though, was that despite high penalty minute totals “The Nuisance” was still one of Quebec’s top scorers.